 For better Bluetooth features go with the premium Huawei FreeBuds 3

 Huawei’s FreeBuds 3i use Bluetooth 5.0 firmware and standard Bluetooth transmission practices.
 In other words, information is sent to a primary earbud which then relays it to the secondary earbud.
-This is a simple design that is the root of many true wireless connection stutters.
+This is a simple design that is the root of many true wireless connection hiccups.

 The FreeBuds 3 may be older but they use more advanced Bluetooth 5.1 technology and the Kirin A1 chip.
 Not only does this allow for immediate pairing and re-connecting, but it also means listeners can enter dual-mode, exclusive to EMUI 10 devices, which sends data to each earbud individually.
 This affords a handful of benefits: greater power efficiency and decreased latency.